AM0TZ/Portswigger_labs/Web cache poisoning/headers_list.md

 # x-forwarded-host

 de-facto standard header for identifying the originating IP address of a client connecting to a web server through a proxy server.

-de-facto standard header for identifying the original host requested by the client in the Host HTTP request header.

  Host names and ports of reverse proxies (load balancers, CDNs) may differ from the origin server handling the request, in that case the X-Forwarded-Host header is useful to determine which Host was originally used.